• Home

 Before the 2019 change

-Used to be, a creditor was free to sue on a debt, even if the creditor knew that the four year California statute of limitations was long past.
+Used to be, there was no limitation on suing on old debt, even if the creditor knew that the four year California statute of limitations was long past.

 The burden to assert the statute was on the defendant to raise the statute as an affirmative defense.